RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 **Enterprise applications → Microsoft Entra SAML Toolkit → Users and groups**

-Verify that Jane no longer has application access.
+Verify that Dorothy no longer has application access.

 Capture: